-At the completion of the initial examination visit, your child's oral health status and necessary treatment will be discussed with you by our Board Certified Pediatric Dentist.
-This consultation is designed for you to be able to speak one on one with the pediatric dentist and gain a full understanding of your child's oral health.
+At the completion of the initial examination visit, your child's oral health status and necessary treatment will be discussed with you by our provider.
+This consultation is designed for you to be able to speak one on one with the dentist and gain a full understanding of your child's oral health.
 As your children's dentist we are committed to partnering with you and want your participation in determining what dental treatment is best for your child.
 Please feel free to ask any questions!

 As kids get older and more mature, their dental anxieties may subside.
 However, past experiences or even hearing other peoples unfavorable past experiences can make them anxious and uncomfortable in the dental setting.
-Our pediatric dental specialist as well as highly trained staff are well equipped to ease these anxieties, irregardless of age.
-Your child will be seen by the the same provider at each appointment providing excellent continuity of care as well as a familiar environment for your child.
+Our pediatric dental specialist as well as highly trained staff are well equipped to ease these anxieties, regardless of age.
+Your child will be seen by very skilled providers at each appointment providing excellent continuity of care as well as a familiar environment for your child.
 You or your child will never feel rushed as we aim to provide each patient with a comfortable and comprehensive dental experience.

 We will also offer you a clear explanation of the developing dentition as your child's teeth begin to exfoliate.
 Some kids and young teens will start to experience some crowding or space management issues.
 These children may be a good candidate for early intervention Orthodontic treatment.
 We have excellent providers whom we can refer you for consultations.
 This can be a crucial time in your child's dental development to be evaluated for a shorter and overall less invasive Orthodontic treatment plan.